 What is it and how does it work?

-The Eurosystem – composed of the European Central Bank (ECB) and the euro area national central banks (NCBs), including Banco de Portugal – is the authority responsible for defining and implementing the euro area monetary policy.
+The Eurosystem – composed of the European Central Bank (ECB) and the euro area national central banks (NCBs), including the Banco de Portugal – is the authority responsible for defining and implementing the euro area monetary policy.

 The primary objective of the euro area monetary policy is to maintain price stability, thus protecting the purchasing power of the euro.